 Restoration has started on many parts of the waterway, with several miles having been returned to water and many structures, such as bridges and locks, restored by the dedication and enthusiasm of volunteers from the Canal Trust.
 The main focus is the restoration of the western end of the canal near Stroud which is being carried out by a partnership led by Stroud District Council with a Heritage Lottery grant in excess of £11m, together with other funding.

 The Thames & Severn Canal in Wiltshire

-Being a key member of the Cotswold Canals Partnership, Wiltshire Council assists with the restoration of this canal through the giving of financial contributions and technical assistance.
+Being a key member of the Cotswold Canals Partnership, we assist with the restoration of this canal through the giving of financial contributions and technical assistance.
 About 4½ km of the canal is located in the county to the north of Cricklade where it will link with the Wilts & Berks Canal when that is also restored.

 Restored sections of the canal already provide leisure opportunities, such as way-marked walking routes and trip boats, although not all parts of the route are currently accessible by the public.

 If you would like to get involved with this project please contact The Cotswold Canals Trust.